Cricket: Cricket becomes an international sport

+Meanwhile, the British Empire had been instrumental in spreading the game overseas, and by the middle of the 19th century it had become well established in Australia, the Caribbean, British India (which also includes present-day Pakistan and Bangladesh), New Zealand, North America and South Africa.
 In 1844, the first international match took place between what were essentially club teams, from the United States and Canada, in New York; Canada won.
 In 1859, a team of English players went to North America on the first overseas tour.
-Meanwhile, the British Empire had been instrumental in spreading the game overseas, and by the middle of the 19th century it had become well established in Australia, the Caribbean, British India (which also includes present-day Pakistan and Bangladesh), New Zealand, North America and South Africa.

 In 1862, an English team made the first tour of Australia.
 The first Australian team to travel overseas consisted of Aboriginal stockmen who toured England in 1868.

 In 1876–77, an England team took part in what was retrospectively recognised as the first-ever Test match at the Melbourne Cricket Ground against Australia.
 The rivalry between England and Australia gave birth to The Ashes in 1882, which remains Test cricket's most famous contest.
 Test cricket began to expand in 1888–89 when South Africa played England.